StableCoder/docker-build-core/README.md

 ## Analysis Tools

-Fedora images also have analysis tools useful for code analysis:
+Fedora images also have analysis tools useful for code instrumentation and analysis:
 - AddressSanitizer
 - LeakSanitizer
 - ThreadSanitizer